logo Calflora, a 501c3 non-profit

 Information about Euphorbia terracina from other sources

-[keyserver.lucidcentral.org] Mediterranean region native: Origin Native to the Mediterranean region (i.e. Algeria, Egypt, Morocco and Tunisia in northern Africa; Albania, Greece, Italy, Yugoslavia, France, Portugal and Spain in southern Europe; and Cyprus, Jordan, Lebanon, Syria and Turkey in western Asia). (contributed by Mary Ann Machi)
+[keyserver.lucidcentral.org] Mediterranean region native: Origin Native to the Mediterranean region (i.e. Algeria, Egypt, Morocco and Tunisia in northern Africa; Albania, Greece, Italy, Yugoslavia, France, Portugal and Spain in southern Europe; and Cyprus, Jordan, Lebanon, Syria and Turkey in western Asia). (link added by Mary Ann Machi)

 Suggested Citation